InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Methodology

-The key task of our AI Psychologist is to provide assistive diagnostic results, based on the experiences and feelings expressed in dialogues between patients and doctors.
-However, existing methods often utilize large language models (LLMs) to generate depression classification results and some analytical content from social media posts \cite{xu2024mental,yang2024mentallama}.
-These methods lack a standardized, structured representation, making it difficult to form a comprehensive diagnostic report.
-Additionally, they often rely on the inherent knowledge of the LLMs model, which can lead to hallucinations in the analysis.
-Although \cite{yang2024mentallama} introduces an expert manual explanation set, it does not consider a specialized diagnostic standard.
-As we know, the gold standard for depression diagnosis is the DSM-V manual \cite{widiger2000toward}, which provides diagnostic criteria for different types of depression.
-It serves as a crucial knowledge base for generating diagnostic reports.
-However, LLMs usually have a maximum text length limitation.
-The full diagnostic manual is too long to be directly provided to LLMs.
-In the following, we address these challenges by introducing retrieval-augmented generation (RAG) and chain-of-thoughts (CoT), as shown in Figure \ref{figure7}.
+The core task of our AI Psychiatrist is to generate assistive diagnostic results based on patient and family dialogues with an AI Psychological Chatbot.
+Existing methods \cite{xu2024mental,yang2024mentallama} typically use LLMs to classify depression or provide basic analysis from social media posts, but they lack structured representations, multi-role perspectives, and often rely solely on LLMs' inherent knowledge, leading to hallucinations.
+While \cite{yang2024mentallama} introduces expert explanations, it does not align with standardized diagnostic criteria.
+As we know, the gold standard for depression diagnosis is the DSM-V manual \cite{widiger2000toward} However, the full manual is too long to be directly provided to LLMs as they usually have text length limitation.
+In the following, we address these challenges by introducing role-playing dialogue generation, retrieval-augmented generation (RAG) and chain-of-thoughts (CoT), as shown in Figure \ref{figure3}.